akhil1508/learn/programming-languages/Elixir/learn-elixir.md

 ```
 #### If and unless
-The if macro is used whenthere is only one condition to be evaluated.
+The if macro is used when there is only one condition to be evaluated.

 ```
 if 2  + 4 == 6 do